 People from all corners of Thailand head to Royal Plaza in Bangkok to lay flowers and garlands at the statue of King Chulalongkorn.

-Chulalongkorn Memorial Day 2018 Dates – Thailand Public Holiday
+Chulalongkorn Memorial Day 2020 Dates, Thailand Public Holiday

 The idea of the statue was inspired by the statue of Louis VIX in France.
-The statue is significant because in addition to been the first monument erected in honour of a king from Thailand, the statue is also a key reminder of the victorious reign of King Chulalongkorn.
+The statue is significant because, in addition to being the first monument erected in honour of a king from Thailand, the statue is also a key reminder of the victorious reign of King Chulalongkorn.

 To allow as many Thai nationals as possible to commemorate Chulalongkorn Memorial Day, celebrations are held across the country.